|With the advent of Smart Phones and Geocaching apps, beginners who don't have GPSrs

 of the screen to print a copy of the

 map and carry it with you.
 Things keep changing.
-You have to
+Last time I

 you have to go to the File menu to print.

 Of course you can also go to this map on your phone.
-I don't have a smart phone but my guess would be those tiny screens won't provide enough resolution to see where the cache is.
+I don't have a smart phone but my guess would be if you can't stretch the map those tiny screens won't provide enough resolution to see where the cache is.
 If it does, use it.